-(d) Casual employees shall be paid a 20% loading in lieu of all leave entitlements (excluding long service leave) and other allowances.
+3.4.4 Casual employees shall be paid a 25% loading in lieu of all leave entitlements (excluding long service leave) and other allowances.

-3.5 Fixed Term Employment
+Clause 3.5 Fixed Term Employment

+- 3.5.1.
 Whilst permanent employment is preferred, in some instances fixed term contract arrangements are acceptable in preference to alternative labour sources.
-The engagement of individuals employed on fixed term contracts from the date of certification of this Agreement will be restricted to:

-- (a) those occasions where it is necessary to undertake a specific project of limited duration; or - (b) where the Leisure Services businesses are able to identify opportunities to offer fixed-term contracts in preference to casual employment; or - (c) where employment is being facilitated by funding from an external source; - (d) for programs within the Aquatic Centre/Golf Links that operate for a fixed period or term i.e. swim school terms.

-Where an employee meets the above terms for a fixed contract, they are to be covered under the terms, conditions and remunerations stated under this agreement.

-The offering of fixed-term contracts will not reduce the total number of permanent roles across the Leisure Services businesses but will complement the overall permanent and casual resourcing model.

-Where an employee is employed in accordance with (b) above on one (1) or more fixed-term contracts and the total continuous term exceeds 24-months, the Corporation will review the employment arrangement in consideration of the ongoing needs of the Leisure Services businesses, and where possible, will seek to identify permanent employment opportunities for the employee.

-Where an employee who is employed on a permanent basis with the Corporation successfully applies for a fixed term position, the employee will return to their substantive position at the end of the fixed term period.
+The engagement of individuals employed on fixed term contracts from the date of certification of this Agreement will be restricted to: - those occasions where it is necessary to undertake a specific project of limited duration or - where the Leisure Services businesses are able to identify opportunities to offer fixed-term contracts in preference to casual employment or - where employment is being facilitated by funding from an external source - for programs within the Aquatic Centre/ and North Adelaide Golf Course that operate for a fixed period or term i.e. swim school terms. - 3.5.2 Where an employee meets the above criteria for a fixed-term contract, they are to be covered under the terms, conditions and remuneration stated under this agreement. - 3.5.3 The offering of fixed-term contracts will not reduce the total number of permanent roles across the Leisure Services businesses but will complement the overall permanent and casual resourcing model. - 3.5.4 Where an employee is employed in accordance with 3.5.1 above on one (1) or more fixed-term contracts and the total continuous term exceeds 24 months, the Corporation will review the employment arrangement in consideration of the ongoing needs of the Leisure Services businesses, and where possible, will seek to identify permanent employment opportunities for the employee. - 3.5.5 Where an employee who is employed on a permanent basis with the Corporation successfully applies for a fixed term position, the employee will return to their substantive position at the end of the fixed term period.
 The substantive position may be filled for the period of the fixed term by another fixed term contract.

-3.6 Job Sharing and Part-Time Employment
+Clause 3.6 Job Sharing and Part-Time Employment

-The parties recognise the mutual benefits to the Corporation and its employees which are created by greater opportunities for job sharing and part time work as:

-- > Employees are able to re-enter the workforce and deal with personal responsibilities, retain their skills and career opportunities. - The Corporation will retain employee skills and reduce costs and customer service implications associated with staff turnover, retraining and absenteeism.

-Job sharing which is beneficial to both the Corporation and employee(s) and which is entered into by genuine mutual agreement will be supported by the parties to this Agreement.
-All employees covered by this Agreement are eligible to apply to job share or to work on a part time basis.
+- 3.6.1 The parties recognise the mutual benefits to the Corporation and its employees which are created by greater opportunities for job sharing and part-time work as: - Employees are able to re-enter the workforce and deal with personal responsibilities, retain their skills and career opportunities. - The Corporation will retain employee skills and reduce costs and customer service implications associated with employee turnover, retraining and absenteeism. - 3.6.2 Job sharing which is beneficial to both the Corporation and employee(s) and which is entered into by genuine mutual agreement will be supported by the parties to this Agreement. - 3.6.3 All employees covered by this Agreement are eligible to apply to job share or to work on a part-time basis.
 The Corporation will consider all applications on their merit, taking into account operational arrangements and practicalities and the best interests of the employee(s) concerned.

-Arrangements for job sharing and part time work will be documented and agreed by the parties.
+3.6.4 Arrangements for job sharing and part-time work will be documented and agreed by the parties.
 Documentation will include the period for which the arrangement applies, hours of work of each party, duties of each party and any other relevant information.

-3.7 Probation
+Clause 3.7 Probation